Chinese jet intercepts Philippine plane over Scarborough Shoal

 On the same day, U.S. warships USS Cincinnati and USS Higgins were spotted about 30 nautical miles from the shoal.

-China, which claims almost the entire South China Sea under its 'nine-dash line' despite a 2016 arbitration ruling invalidating the claim, has maintained a strong presence at Scarborough Shoal since seizing it in 2012, deploying coastguard and maritime militia vessels.
+China, which claims almost the entire South China Sea under its 'nine-dash line' (despite a 2016 arbitration ruling invalidating the claim) - also referred to as the eleven-dash line by Taiwan - has maintained a strong presence at Scarborough Shoal since seizing it in 2012, deploying coastguard vessels which the PCG calls "maritime militia."

 Tags